Updated: 2025/Nov/16

 origin=origin

-specified, the origin "pam://$HOSTNAME" is used.
+no value is specified, the identifier "pam://$HOSTNAME" is used.

 appid=appid